 Again, not always the first thing that you’d think of, but DIY window shutters have several advantages over curtains or blinds for the budding chef.
 Keeping the windows open while you’re cooking will reduce concentrations and allow smoke, steam and odours to escape, but keeping one shutter closed will stop wind, rain or bright light getting where you don’t want it.
 You can get custom shutters fitted into your kitchen so that you aren’t changing the design of your home.
 Curtains can be a fire hazard in the kitchen and can quickly become discoloured, but shutters are safer and easier to wipe down after cooking.

 - Under-cabinet lighting

 You can never have too much light when you’re cooking, but frequently you’ll be working at a surface or on a hob where you’re in the shade of overhead cupboards.
+On a kitchen island or a kitchen table you might be able to have the glow of some led pendant lights to light up your work space, however under cabinets, the light is blocked.
 The obvious solution is under-cabinet lighting that can be switched on and off separately from the main ceiling lights.
 These lights can also be adjusted to move in different directions for even greater versatility.
 Get in touch with professional electricians such as W3 Electric (visit their service page here at https://callw3.com/service-areas/mckinney/) who could help you with the installation of these lights in your kitchen.

 - Get a serious spice rack